StrumentiResistenti/pitfile/README.md

 # Pitfile

 Pitfile is a *filesystem wrapper* written in Perl with FUSE.
-It's intended to add a layer on top of a web server filesystem to trap illegal or suspicious activities, like file uploads, and put new files into a quarantine area, if found positive to some checks.
+It's intended to add a layer between a web server and its filesystem to trap illegal or suspicious activities, like file uploads, and put new files into a quarantine area, if found positive to some checks.

 When malicious contents are uploaded on a server, the damage is almost done.
-The attacker can easily invoke the uploded file to perform undesirable actions.
+The attacker can later easily invoke the uploded file to perform undesirable actions.
 Using restrictive permissions on disk or using restriction frameworks (like Suhosin for PHP) can prevent even legit use cases.
-Pitfile tries to solve this drawbacks without loosing to much server security.
+Pitfile tries to solve this drawbacks without loosing too much server security.

-The idea behind pitfile is very simple: place some checking logic in the filesystem.
+The idea behind pitfile is very simple: place some checking logic inside the filesystem.
-After a file is created, pitfile performes some customizable checks on it.
+After a file is created, pitfile performs some customizable checks on it.
 If its name is suspect or its content reveal malicious intentions, the file is quarantined, an entry is reported in the logs and the administrator is warned by email.
+The uploader can't any longer invoke the file or use its contents.

 Pitfile is still an experimental project and is not indended for heavily loaded public servers.
 Pitfile is written in Perl and requires a small number of external